mdn/serviceworker-cookbook/immediate-claim/README.md

 # Immediate Claim

-This recipe shows how to have the service worker immediately take control of the page without waiting for a navigation event.
+A service worker that immediately takes control of the page without waiting for a navigation event.

 ## Difficulty
 Beginner